-But after you’ve hit the publish button and had a sense of victory, you realize that your ad’s engagement is surprisingly low.
+But after you’ve hit the publish button and feel that sense of victory, you realize that your ad’s engagement is surprisingly low.
 It might be because you’ve used a stock photo.

-What they found is that nearly 35% of website visitors were more likely to sign up when they saw the real image.
+They found that nearly 35% of website visitors were more likely to sign up when they saw the real image.

 Carousel ads often go unused.

-They’re the hidden treasure waiting yet to be discovered.
+They’re a hidden treasure waiting to be discovered.

-- Make the first slide so good people want to see the rest
+- Make the first slide so good that people want to see the rest.

 Think about a famous and successful brand.

-With 99% certainty, you know what their logo looks like and what’s their main branded color.
+With 99% certainty, you know what their logo and brand colors look like.

 Would people recognize the logo and branded colors of your company?